gjoncas/gjoncas.github.io/posts/2019-12-08-tulpalgorithms.markdown

 This is where computer science comes in, notably its rich resources on compression such as error-correcting codes.

 I hesitate to say much about this, as it’s not a kind of math I know well.
-In a sense that’s the charm — our ‘tulpalgorithms’ for handling overlap deeply impact how we optimize.
+In a sense that’s the charm — our ‘tulpalgorithms’ for handling overlap deeply impact how we optimize, differently from any other commodity.
 Information theory should be crucial here, with tools such as Kolmogorov complexity to judge whether one encoding is better than another.
 Unsurprisingly these are seldom used in economics, but they would help ground in theory what would otherwise be disparate simulations.